thunlp/RobTest/README.md

 # RobTest

-Code and data of the ACL 2023 paper **"From Adversarial Arms Race to Model-centric Evaluation Motivating a Unified Automatic Robustness Evaluation Framework"**.
+Code and data of the Findings of ACL 2023 paper **"From Adversarial Arms Race to Model-centric Evaluation Motivating a Unified Automatic Robustness Evaluation Framework"**.

 ## Overview